What To Make Of New Positive NSI-189 Results?

 You might be asking “Wait, I thought the whole point of having primary versus secondary endpoints was so people wouldn’t do that?”
 Well…yes.
 I’m trying to figure out if there’s any angle here besides “Company does thing that you’re not supposed to do because it can always give you positive results, gets positive results, publishes a press release”.
 I am not an expert here.
 But I can’t find one.

 The pattern of positive results shows pretty much the random pattern you would expect from spurious findings.
 They’re divided evenly among a bunch of scales, with occasional positive results on one scale followed by negative results on a very similar scale measuring the same thing.
 Most of them are only the tiniest iota below p = 0.05.
 Many of them only work at 40 mg, and disappear in the 80 mg condition; there are occasional complicated reasons why drugs can work better at lower doses, but Occam’s razor says that’s not what’s happening here.
 One of the results only appeared in Stage 2 of the trial, and disappeared in Stage 1 and the pooled analysis.
-This doesn’t look exactly like they just multiplied six instruments by two doses by three ways of grouping the stages, got 36 different cells, and rolled a dice in each.
+This doesn’t look exactly like they just multiplied six instruments by two doses by three ways of grouping the stages, got 36 different cells, and rolled a die in each.
 But it’s not too much better than that.
 Who knows, maybe the drug does something?
 But it sure doesn’t seem to be a particularly effective antidepressant, even by our very low standards for such.
 Right now I am very unimpressed.

 III.